 Online gambling in New Zealand is the favorite pastime of many.
-However, while Kiwis certainly love their pokies and other forms of gaming, this phenomenon certainly isn’t restricted just to New Zealand.
+However, while Kiwis certainly love their pokies and 90% of NZ players use Skycity as their casino of choice.
+But this phenomenon certainly isn’t restricted just to New Zealand.
 People gamble all over the world and women and men across the globe equally enjoy the activity.
 Particularly Canadian casinos are reporting that their casinos are seeing an influx of female gamblers.

 There are countless texts out there about famous male gamblers but it seems that not enough attention is given to the famous women of the gambling world.
 With this text, we’ll try to rectify that injustice at least somewhat.
 Without further ado, these are the top 5 most famous female gamblers.